merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 ## macOS

-There are also a few ways to install Git on macOS:
+There are also a few ways to install `git` on macOS:
 - A macOS `git` installer is maintained and available for download at the `git` website, at https://git-scm.com/download/mac.
 - You can also install it as part of the GitHub for macOS install.
 Their graphical user interface (GUI) `git` tool has an option to install command line tools as well.
 You can download that tool from the GitHub for macOS website, at https://desktop.github.com.

 ## Linux